zenkavi/ADDM.jl/docs/src/tutorials/04_model_comparison.md

 ### Parameter posteriors

-As described above the `model_posteriors` dictionary contains the probability distribution associated with each parameter *combination* but does *not* include the information on the individual parameter values.
-The `ADDM.marginal_posteriors` function adds this information and summarizes the probability distribution collapsing over levels of different parameters.
+The `model_posteriors` dictionary contains the probability distribution associated with each parameter combination.
+The `ADDM.marginal_posteriors` function summarizes this by collapsing over levels of different parameters.
 Below, we first summarize the distribution for each of the three parameters separately.

 ```@repl 4
-param_posteriors = ADDM.marginal_posteriors(param_grid, model_posteriors)
+param_posteriors = ADDM.marginal_posteriors(model_posteriors);

 plot_array = Any[];
 for plot_df in param_posteriors